Frequently Asked Questions

-Ordering Transcripts: While your student's PennKey is still active, he/she may order official transcripts through PennInTouch for a fee (login to PennInTouch; on the left-hand side, click Academic Records, then beneath it click Order Transcripts).
-Once your student's PennKey has become inactive, he/she will need to request official transcripts by mail through the Registrar:
+Ordering Transcripts: While your student's PennKey is still active, he/she may order official transcripts online through PennInTouch for a fee (login to PennInTouch; on the left-hand side, click Academic Records, then beneath it click Order Transcripts).
+Once your student's PennKey has become inactive, he/she will need to request official transcripts through the Registrar:

 If you have additional questions about ordering transcripts, please contact the Registrar's office directly.